pwalker91/fw-fanctrl/README.md

 # Update

 To install an update, you can just pull the latest commit on the `main` branch of this repository, and run the install script again.
-It will overwrite the config file, so you might want to back it up if you have a custom one !
+It will overwrite the config file, so you might want to back it up if you have a custom one!

 # Uninstall
 ```